UNIwise/integration-assignment/README.md

 ![](image/springRun.png)

 ## Build a small integration (import an exam)
 - Create an endpoint (in data-endpoint/../DataEndpointController) that can be requested and return json.
+(You can read about Spring REST controllers on <https://spring.io/guides/gs/rest-service/>)
 - Create another exam endpoint (in assignment-project/../AssignmentController).
 - The assignment endpoint should do the following:
     -   Read examId from the request url